 Does Utopia describe an ideal society?
 Essay examples

 Utopia itself depicts what its narrator Hythloday, claimed to be an ideal society.
 The book became a huge success and …show more content…

 Hythloday’s opinions but he does agree that some reform is needed.

-More is able to use Hythloday’s character in the book to create discussions about problems that clearly need resolving, rather than use his character as a mouthpiece as More doesn’t always seem to agree
+More is able to use Hythloday’s character in the book to create discussions about problems that clearly need resolving, rather than use his character as a mouthpiece as More doesn’t always seem to agree with Hythloday’s views.

-houses all look the same and each city has the same number of families
+Hythloday presents the island of Utopia and it’s practices to us as an island of perfection.
+Each of it’s cities are the same size, the houses all look the same and each city has the same number of families